 Effective April 1, 2021 Sharon Holahan, who has served as executive vice president, director of claims in the U.S. since 2012, will take on a new role as global head of complex claims.
 Michael Dobson, group head of claims and group general counsel, will serve as interim director of claims in the U.S. Michael has over 25 years’ experience in the legal and claims insurance market and will be collaborating closely with Sharon to ensure a smooth transition.

 During the first quarter of 2021, IAWA welcomed many fantastic women as new members of IAWA.
-Additionally, IAWA also welcomed five Apprentice Members and three Scholar Members to its membership.
-The Apprentice and Scholar member types were recently introduced, and offer the opportunity to more women in the aviation and aerospace industries to partake in our activities, events, and benefits.
-Widening our membership categories was a decision that was made by the IAWA Board at the end of 2020 and developed by the IAWA Membership Committee.
+Additionally, IAWA also welcomed 5 Apprentice Members and 3 Scholar Members to its membership.
+The Apprentice and Scholar member types are new membership levels, offering the opportunity to more women in the aviation and aerospace industries to partake in our activities, events, and benefits.
+Widening our membership categories was a decision that was made by the IAWA Board at the end of 2020 and developed by the members of the IAWA Membership Committee.

 Please join us in welcoming our new IAWA Members by visiting the New Member webpage.
 Learn more about each of our new members by clicking on their name or photo.

-Check your calendars and make sure you've saved the dates for IAWA's 33rd Annual Conference on October 13 - 15, 2021.
-Attend in-person in Charleston, SC, USA or join the livestream event online.
+Check your calendars and make sure you've saved the date for IAWA's 33rd Annual Conference on October 13 - 15, 2021.
+Attend in-person in Charleston, SC, USA or join the livestream event.
 More details and registration to be announced soon.

 Our sponsors help women in aviation Connect, Inspire and Lead.
 Their support enables strong professional connections, leadership development and the creation of enduring bonds between colleagues within the industry.
 They also help develop the next generation of industry leaders through IAWA’s scholarship and mentoring programs.
 IAWA membership is indebted to sponsors for their generosity and commitment to create a lasting legacy for women.
 Sponsorship is an excellent way to meet your company's exposure goals, if you're interested in learning more, please email IAWA_Giving@IAWA.org.